MukeshRajmohan29/Healthcare_Chatbot/README.md

 ## ⚠️ Disclaimer

-This chatbot is for educational and demonstration purposes only.
+CAPS Healthbot is for educational and demonstration purposes only.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with qualified healthcare providers for medical concerns.